Operations on spectral partition Lie algebras and TAQ cohomology: A bar spectral sequence

 \subsection{The Dyer-Lashof algebra}

 Dyer-Lashof operations are natural unary operations on the mod $p$ homology of infinite loop spaces and $\E_{\infty}$-algebras in Spectra.
-These operations and their relations were computed by Araki-Kudo (\cite{kudoaraki}), Dyer-Lashof (\cite{dyerlashof}), Cohen-Lada-May (\cite{adem}), and Bruner-May-McCLure-Steinberger (\cite{bmms}).
+These operations and their relations were computed by Araki-Kudo \cite{kudoaraki}, Dyer-Lashof \cite{dyerlashof}, Cohen-Lada-May \cite{adem}, and Bruner-May-McCLure-Steinberger \cite{bmms}.
 Denote by $\R$ the non-unital mod $p$ Dyer-Lashof algebra. \begin{proposition}\cite[I.1]{adem}, \cite[III.1]{bmms} At $p=2$, the Dyer-Lashof algebra $\R$ is generated by operations $Q^i$ in degree $i$ and weight $2$ subject to the Adem relations for $r>2s$.
+An $\F$-basis for $\R$ is given by monomials $Q^{i_1}\cdots Q^{i_n}$ with $i_l\leq 2i_{l+1}$ for $1\leq l<n$.